- Crossmodal Research Laboratory Research Group

 B.Eng (Tsinghua); M.A (McGill); Clarendon Scholar (2015)

-Neural and computational mechanisms underlying multisensory processing and multisensory decision-making
+Neural and computational mechanisms underlying multisensory decision-making

 Funding: Clarendon Scholarship